Springfield, MO

 Its mission is to raise money to keep the local environment clean and sustainable in an effort to keep Springfield “on pace with the rest of the world as we adapt and change to new expectations,” according to the event’s website.
 “The first Earth Day was marked as the birth of the modern environmental movement; we look to the 50th anniversary as being our pledge of commitment to keep that movement strong.”

-Published on the Springfield Daily Citizen:
+Published by the Springfield Daily Citizen: April 20, 2022